vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 Cybersecurity threats abound in the current technology landscape.
 A lot of noise is created by the constant specter of breach and an abundance of signals available to security operation centers.
 Microsoft's unified SecOps platform separates actionable threats from the noise.
 Each service in Microsoft's unified SecOps platform adds its own finely tuned detections to match the complexion of the solution it provides and puts it all together into a single dashboard.

-The more services that send data to Microsoft's unified security platform, the greater the focus and clarity your security teams have to understand and prioritize a response.
-High confidence threats are neutralized quickly with near-real time detections and automated responses to neutralize high confidence threats quickly.
+The Microsoft Defender portal pulls detections together in the form of alerts and incidents from Microsoft Defender XDR, Microsoft Defender for Cloud and Microsoft Sentinel.

-## Microsoft Defender XDR threat detection
+## Threat detection in the Microsoft Defender portal

 Security teams need focus and clarity to eliminate false positives.
-Microsoft Defender XDR correlates and merges alerts and incidents from its suite of security services as well as unifying threat detection from Microsoft Sentinel and Microsoft Defender for Cloud.
+Microsoft Defender portal correlates and merges alerts and incidents from its suite of security services as well as unifying threat detection from Microsoft Sentinel and Microsoft Defender for Cloud.
 The correlation and merging of these signals brings rich context and prioritization.
 For example, an Adversary-in-The-Middle (AiTM) phishing attack might have pieces of the threat puzzle scattered across multiple sources.
 Defender XDR puts those pieces together into an attack story while providing attack disrupt and guided response to remediate the threat.

+The following screenshot shows the dashboard where an AiTM incident correlates signals from multiple sources, and includes the individual alerts under it for a complete attack story.

 :::image type="content" source="media/detect-threats-overview/defender-xdr-multiple-source-example.png" alt-text="Screenshot showing an incident stitched together from multiple detection streams." lightbox="media/detect-threats-overview/defender-xdr-multiple-source-example.png":::

+Each Microsoft security product enabled unlocks more signals to stream into the Defender portal.
+For more information on how these signals are stitched together and prioritized, see [Incidents and alerts in the Microsoft Defender portal](/defender-xdr/incidents-overview).

+## Microsoft Defender XDR threat detection

-The following table gives examples of how each Defender XDR security service is tuned to detect threats for its solution.
+The following table gives examples of how each Defender XDR security service is tuned to detect threats matching the character of its solution.
+Defender XDR has a unique correlation capability that provides another layer of data analysis and threat detection.

 | Defender XDR service | Threat detection specialty |
 |---|---|